keratin/authn-server/README.md

 Here's how the dev environment works:

 1. Install [Glide](https://github.com/Masterminds/glide#install).
-2. Run `make vendor` to set up the vendor/ directory using Glide
+2. Run `make init` to set up the dependencies
 3. Install Docker and docker-compose.
 4. Run `make test` to ensure a clean build